-She travelled to Edinburgh Fringe Festival 2018 with Kit Thompson’s recent comedy The Threesome which played a successful week in Greenside Studios.
-Previous to this, she took on the role of Tanya in The Granary Theatre’s February production of Punk Rock.
-Previous theatre credits include a national tour of Dubliners Women in various theatres including Belfast’s Lyric and The Pavillion in Dun Laoghaire and The Spinning Heart, an adapted play from the award-winning novel by Donal Ryan which enjoyed a sold out run in The Gaiety Theatre following runs in both The Mill Theatre Dundrum and Smock Alley in early 2017.
-Madi doubled up as The Fool and Cordelia in King Lear and played Lady Capulet in Romeo & Juliet as part of the Gaiety School Shakespeare Programme which toured both rural and city Ireland, performed in Remember To Breathe as part of Tiger Dublin Fringe 2015 written and directed by Orla Murphy as well as the award-winning playwright Philip Doherty’s premiere of The Full Moon Hotel in Smock Alley Theatre.
+Other theatre credits include Ali Hardiman’s comedy Disconnected in The New Theatre, Edinburgh Fringe Festival 2018 with Kit Thompson’s dark comedy The Threesome which played a successful week in Greenside Studios, the role of Tanya in The Granary Theatre’s Punk Rock, a national tour of Dubliners Women in various theatres including Belfast’s Lyric and The Pavillion in Dun Laoghaire and The Spinning Heart, an adapted play from the award-winning novel by Donal Ryan which enjoyed a sold out run in The Gaiety Theatre following runs in both The Mill Theatre Dundrum and Smock Alley.

 Madi is a skilled musician as well as actor, trained with ABRSM in classical violin (grade 8) and a strong grasp on musical improvisation and composition.